 In winter, ferrets usually leave their dens only during the first few hours of a day, to investigate and scan for potential threats.
 Even males, who otherwise cover great distances in search of mates and prairie dog colonies, stay underground for a week at a time.
 Their level of activity decreases as well as the distances they cover in order to conserve as much energy as possible.

-However, in winter months, even before the first snowfall, our pets enter the winter sleeping mode.
+However, in the winter months, even before the first snowfall, our pets enter the winter sleeping mode.
 So let’s discuss that for a moment, shall we?

 The “Winter Mode”